foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/01-Setup.md

   * **Mod Organizer** should point at your MO2 folder, `{Your File Path}\Mod Organizer 2`.
   * **INI Path** should point at your MO2 profile: ==ModOrganizer 2 > The Phoenix Flavour==.

 > Changing the INI Path will prompt BethINI to restart.
+Click No when asked about using the skyrimcustom.ini file.

 ### 6.3.2 BethINI - Basic